IMS-up2021/FEUP_PFL-Project1/README.md

 We don't think we were able to fully implement the Dropper game using the Prolog language.

 ## Difficulties
-- Implementation of the minimax algorithm, an algorithm targeting binary trees, which had to be adapted to work with lists.
+- Implementation of the minimax algorithm, an algorithm targeting binary trees (to work on lists).
+- Also, there was a small difficulty on importing some prolog libraries.
+- Finally, we were not able to implement correctly an algorithm for determining the Winner.

 ## Improvements
 - Implementation of an effective algorithm for determineWinner.